Live

 Now the other side.

 AI should never diagnose.
 Ever.
 It should never say “you might be experiencing a manic episode” or “this looks like depression.”
 It doesn’t have the training, the clinical context, or the liability framework to make those calls.
-What it can say is “your data shows a pattern that’s historically been associated with your worst periods — consider talking to your doctor.”
+What it can say is “your data shows a pattern that’s historically been associated with your worst periods.
+Consider talking to your doctor.”
+That’s episode prediction, not diagnosis.
 Observation, not diagnosis.
+And when you do see your psychiatrist, the real issue is the 15-minute appointment problem, which AI-prepared reports can help solve.

 AI should never be the safety net.
 If someone tells an AI chatbot they’re having suicidal thoughts, the AI should do exactly one thing: provide crisis resources immediately.
 Not try to talk them through it.
 Not offer coping strategies.
 Not be empathetic and supportive.
 Connect them to human help.
 Full stop.

 This is a design decision I feel strongly about.
-There’s a temptation to make AI chatbots feel like therapy — warm, understanding, available 24/7.
+There’s a temptation to make AI chatbots feel like therapy: warm, understanding, available 24/7.
 But a person in crisis needs a human, not a language model.
-And any system that positions itself as a substitute for that is being reckless with people’s lives.
+Any system that positions itself as a substitute for that is being reckless with people’s lives.

 AI should be transparent about what it is.
 Every interaction with the AI in my app makes it clear: this is an AI.
 It’s not a therapist.
 It’s not a doctor.
 It’s a tool that can help you see patterns in your data and organize your thoughts.
 If you need clinical help, here’s how to get it.